How to Swap or Hide the Add to Cart Button on a Shopify site

 🧙♂️ If you liked this post please check out our apps Order Automator and Product Automator.

-✅ Our apps have a suite of tools to automate tasks and extend Shopify functionality.
+✅ We've built a suite of tools to automate tasks and extend Shopify functionality.
 Our mission is to help Shopify stores and the people that work in them save time and money.